staskut/find-the-ship/README.md

 <p>&nbsp;</p>

-If you don't want to write a parser to read the labels from the image filenames you can use the `image_labels.csv` file inside each dataset directory.
-It contains a table where each row corresponds to an image sample.
+If you don't want to write a parser to read the labels from the image filenames you can use the `load_samples` function in `/examples/utilities.py`.
+Alternatively, you may also use the `image_labels.csv` file inside each dataset directory, which contain tables where each row corresponds to an image sample.
 The columns are as follows.

 <table align="center">
   <tr>